cran-task-views/ClinicalTrials/ClinicalTrials.md

     and mediation (2-1-1, 2-2-1, and 3-2-1).
 -   `r pkg("pwr", priority = "core")` has power analysis
     functions along the lines of Cohen (1988).
--   `r pkg("qtlDesign", priority = "core")` provides tools
-    for the design of QTL experiments.
 -   `r pkg("randomizeR")` This tool enables the user to choose a randomization procedure based on sound scientific criteria.
     It comprises the generation of randomization sequences as well the